mjsamberg/digital-learning-program-development/dlprograms/cybersecurity/2_networks.md

 course: "dlprograms"
 unit: 7
 ---
+## Public Wi-Fi Networks
+While there is considerable work to be done on private networks, a weak spot for cybersecurity is public wifi networks.
+All traffic on any network that’s not encrypted (i.e. doesn’t require a password when you try to connect to it the first time) [can be captured and reviewed][1].
+In a public setting, like a coffee shop or hotel, this may mean that the websites you visit, the contents of the pages, the data you send, and the data you receive can be inspected by anyone connected to the network.
+A nefarious actor can also create a fake wifi network with the same name and password as a known network to intercept traffic.
+Wi-fi networks that you do not directly control or can confirm are known good networks should be assumed to be compromised along with any network that does not employ encryption.
+To ensure data moves over networks securely, ensure that sites you visit use http:// URLs and use a [full-tunnel Virtual Private Networks (VPN)][2].
+VPNs create an encrypted link between your computer and a remote server and sends all traffic over that encrypted link.
+Because the traffic is encrypted, it cannot be intercepted on an insecure wi-fi network.
+Additionally, because of the way VPNs work, even a wi-fi operator (i.e. Starbucks) cannot see the individual websites you visit - all their logs will show is a connection to the remote VPN server.
+Full tunnel VPNs differ from _split tunnel VPNs_ which are used by workplaces - secure traffic to servers within an organization use the VPN link while other traffic does not.
+Split tunnel VPNs are ideal for secure systems in a school district because they don’t require these systems to be accessible to the general Internet.

+Because VPNs encrypt and mask traffic going over the Internet, they can be used to bypass school content filters.
+As such, schools may take aggressive action to block the use of a VPN in a school.
+This creates and interesting cybersecurity paradox for schools - [E-Rate rules require schools to teach digital citizenship][3], and arguably cybersecurity is a critical component of digital citizenship (including the use of VPNs on unknown networks).
+This has led to debate in Ed-Tech circles - teaching good cybersecurity practices should require us to teach students how to bypass the content filters but many schools do not teach VPN usage for exactly that reason.

 ## Principle of Least Privilege
 One of the core principles of cybersecurity is the _Principle of Least Privilege_.
 The Principle of Least Privilege is the concept that any user should not have access to things that they don't need to do their jobs.
 Restricting the number of files and computers a user can compromise is a way to reduce your overall attack surface.